bsidestlv/bsidestlv.com/content/_index.md

 ## BSidesTLV 2025 - new date announcement , 11.12.2025

-### 📢 Greetings Hackers & earthlings!
+### 📢 Greetings Hackers & earthlings

 Following the June 2025 postponement, we have an update about our new expected date:
 Tel Aviv University Cyber Week 2025 Will Take Place December 8-11.
 This means that our BSidesTLV2025 event is scheduled for December 11, Thursday!

 Most of our planned agenda and village content remain the same, and any current tickets will be valid for the new date.

 We will be in touch in September with event updates, info about electronic badges and more surprises.